-You are encouraged to form groups (max. size 4) for the homework assignments and final project.
+- Groups: You will be assigned to a group at the beginning of the quarter to work on homework assignments and the final project.
 The group work will be subject to peer assessment of each member's contribution.
 One-third of your total group work grade (assignments and final project) will be determined by your score on the peer evaluations.
-I.e., individuals who do not contribute their fair share to the group (as determined by the group) will be penalized.

-Assignments: There will be 8 one-week homework assignments.
+I.e., individuals who do not contribute their fair share to the group (as determined by the group) will be penalized. - Assignments: There will be 8 one-week homework assignments.
 Homework assignments are released during class.
 Only the best 7 assignments will be counted towards your grade.
-Assignments are submitted through Canvas and should have a clear and concise presentation.

-Midterm:

-The individual midterm project will be posted at the beginning of week 5 and is due the subsequent week.
+Assignments are submitted through Canvas and should have a clear and concise presentation. - Midterm: The individual midterm project will be posted at the beginning of week 5 and is due the subsequent week. - Final: For the final project you will prepare data for a business problem of your choice.

-Final:

-For the final project you will prepare data for a business problem of your choice.
 The goal of the project is to source data and structure it for business use.
 Specifically, your data and data design choices ought to add value to the business problem at hand.
 For this project, think of yourselves as consultants who want to support some company's business decisions.
 These decisions should be based on data and it is your task to collect and prepare these data for use.